htautau/hhana/tutorial.md

 ### Getting your hands in the framework

 The following code snippets are meant to be run in the python interpreter.
-Typing `python` will open the console and you can then paste the following block of code
+Typing `python` will open the console and you can then paste the following blocks of code:

 #### Navigating through the database